bortels/ansible-onthefly/README.md

 4) ensure that ~/bin is the first directory on your PATH.

+5) Copy the ansible.cfg to /etc/ansible/onthefly-ansible.cfg
+   (or use your own, or copy to a different place and modify the "ansible" script above accordingly)

 5) test:

     # First, hit the old, system ansible: